 Military expenditure (2019)

-Explore the Netherlands' National Action Plan
+Explore Sudan's National Action Plan

 Initial phases of development included consultations between the Ministry of Labour and Social Development with the Geneva Institute of Human Rights and preparatory meetings between the Ministry and the Institute with the Norwegian Embassy, and other Ministries.
 The NAP states that civil society organizations active in the field were also consulted and several national consultation workshops that included official and unofficial parties (including representatives of women’s organizations and of international organizations) were held throughout the phases of the development process.